 - Investment Banking: This section is meant to test the ability of an individual to apply principles of financial and strategic advisory integral to the concept of investment banking.
 Developing and implementing financial strategies can be critical to success in a finance career.

-- Global Markets: The ability to analyze and interpret data related to functioning of financial markets would be tested in this section.
+- Global Markets: The ability to analyze and interpret data related to the functioning of financial markets would be tested in this section.
 It is aimed at finding out the general level of awareness of an individual about trends and developments in financial markets in general.

 - Chart and Graph Analysis: This section is intended to test the ability to study and interpret financial data represented in the form of charts and graphs which could be a key skill for a finance-related career.